Anthonyrajlucas/knowledge-quiz/README.md

 - HTML
      No errors were returned when passing through the official W3C validator

 - CSS
      No errors were found when passing through the official (Jigsaw) validator

 - JavaScript
      No errors were found when passing through the official Jshint validator

+     - The following metrics were returned:

+     - There are 7 functions in this file.

+     - Function with the largest signature take 1 arguments, while the median is 0.

+     - Largest function has 18 statements in it, while the median is 5.

+     - The most complex function has a cyclomatic complexity value of 5 while the median is 1.

 - ACCESSIBILITY
      I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools